Roasting Pumpkin Seeds and Squash Seeds

 Eco Smart is Sexy!

-The Secret is in the Seed
+Roasting Pumpkin Seeds: The Secret Is in the Seed

 The best seeds are going to be those that are slightly immature to just mature.
-Many of our carving pumpkins are brought home very ripe, as we want that large, deep orange variety for our classic carving right?
+Many of our carving pumpkins are brought home very ripe, as we want that large, deep orange variety for our classic carving, right?
 Great for Halloween, but not so much for eating the seeds.

-Look at the seeds once you slice into your Squash; this seems obvious, but taking a minute to observe now can save you lots of frustration later!
+Look at the seeds once you slice into your squash; this seems obvious, but taking a minute to observe now can save you lots of frustration later!

-*If the seeds have started sprouting inside the pumpkin (it happens!) you’ll do best to toss them to your chickens or compost pile.
+*If the seeds have started sprouting inside the pumpkin (it happens!), you’ll do best to toss them to your chickens or compost pile.

-*If the seeds are firm and plump you’re in for a real treat!
+*If the seeds are firm and plump, you’re in for a real treat!

 Let’s Get Cooking!

-RECIPE for Roasted Squash Seeds
+RECIPE for Roasting Pumpkin Seeds

 • Squash Seeds